Guardian featured Harley Street IBS, Autoimmune & Skin Clinic addresses the underlying issues, not just the symptoms in Hives treatment.

 - Some plants, such as poison oak and poison ivy

 The first step is to identify the root cause, or the imbalances, that are triggering symptoms.
 Collecting this information is essential to determine the course of treatment.
-Functional medicine tests will identify any root underlying causes and then a tailored treatment plan for treating urticaria will be implemented utilising natural medicine and often nutritional therapy.
+Functional medicine tests will identify any root underlying causes and then a tailored treatment plan for treating urticaria will be implemented utilising non pharmaceutical medicine.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment